Raktabeej 2: Theatrical

 Raktabeej 2 was theatrically released on 25 September 2025 during the Durga Puja festival.
 The film was distributed by Windows Production and Cinepolis.
 The release placed it in direct competition with other major Bengali Puja releases including Raghu Dakat, Devi Chowdhurani, and Joto Kando Kolkatatei, creating what industry observers had described as an "epic Pujo box office clash."
-The film is scheduled for OTT release on ZEE5 platform from 28th November 2025.

 Reception

 Poorna Banerjee of The Times of India praised the film's sharp and purposeful storytelling, noting that it "plunges straight into a gripping narrative" and commended the focused script for maintaining momentum while weaving in essential backstories.
 She highlighted the strong performances of the lead actors, writing that Abir Chatterjee "delivers a nuanced performance, balancing gravitas and restraint."
 At the same time, Mimi Chakraborty "holds her own with a commanding screen presence."
 Sen singled out Ankush Hazra as the standout, calling his portrayal of antagonist Munir Alam "arguably one of his best performances to date."
-The review also appreciated the film’s pacing, cinematography, and emotional sensitivity, while pointing out flaws such as occasional lapses in logic and an underwhelming soundtrack that "lacks the urgency and resonance needed."
+The review also appreciated the film's pacing, cinematography, and emotional sensitivity, while pointing out flaws such as occasional lapses in logic and an underwhelming soundtrack that "lacks the urgency and resonance needed."
 Nevertheless, Banerjee concluded that the film "balances action, emotion, and socio-political commentary with admirable finesse," leaving the door open for a potential sequel.

 Agnivo Niyogi of The Telegraph reviewed the film and wrote "Shiboprosad and Nandita squander away the opportunity of a taut, and engaging crime thriller, and settle for a lite version of the myriad anti-terror web series we are by now accustomed to bingeing on OTT."
 He praised Abir's performance but bemoaned the fatigue on his face in some scenes, termed Mimi as "Lady Singham" but bemoaned her being reduced to a heroine craving for her man and applauded Ankush's strong performance.
 He also criticised the climax, immature take on geopolitics, unnecessary romantic subplots, distracting songs, unwanted melodrama and not-so-shocking twists.

 Debarghya Bhattacharya of Ei Samay offered a thoughtful take on Raktabeej 2, describing it as “a technically accomplished and visually impressive continuation that ambitiously expands the universe of the first film.”
-Chattopadhyay praised the film’s scale, meticulous production design, and its bold attempt to weave real events with fictional storytelling, noting that it “presents a broader canvas and a more layered narrative.”
+Chattopadhyay praised the film's scale, meticulous production design, and its bold attempt to weave real events with fictional storytelling, noting that it “presents a broader canvas and a more layered narrative.”
 The review also highlighted strong performances by Abir Chatterjee and Mimi Chakraborty, whose portrayals lend depth and gravitas to the story.
 While the film experiments with multiple narrative threads and perspectives, Chattopadhyay observed that this approach “gives the film a sense of scope and ambition rarely seen in mainstream thrillers."